Non-aggression principle: Taxation

-Support and criticism
+Support

 Supporters of the NAP often appeal to it in order to argue for the immorality of theft, vandalism, sexual assault, assault, and fraud.
 Compared to nonviolence, the non-aggression principle does not preclude violence used in self-defense or defense of others.
 Many supporters argue that NAP opposes such policies as victimless crime laws, taxation, and military drafts.
-NAP is the foundation of libertarian philosophy.
+The NAP is the foundation of propertarian/right-libertarian philosophy.

+Criticism

-NAP faces two kinds of criticism: the first holds that the principle is immoral, and the second argues that it is impossible to apply consistently in practice; respectively, consequentialist or deontological criticisms, and inconsistency criticisms.
-Libertarian academic philosophers have noted the implausible results consistently applying the principle yields: for example, Professor Matt Zwolinski notes that, because pollution necessarily violates the NAP by encroaching (even if slightly) on other people's property, consistently applying the NAP would prohibit driving, starting a fire, and other activities necessary to the maintenance of industrial society.
+The NAP faces two kinds of criticism: the first holds that the principle is immoral, and the second argues that it is impossible to apply consistently in practice; respectively, consequentialist or deontological criticisms, and inconsistency criticisms.
+Propertarian/Right-libertarian academic philosophers have noted the implausible results consistently applying the principle yields: for example, Professor Matt Zwolinski notes that, because pollution necessarily violates the NAP by encroaching (even if slightly) on other people's property, consistently applying the NAP would prohibit driving, starting a fire, and other activities necessary to the maintenance of industrial society.

-The NAP also faces definitional issues regarding what is understood as forceful interference and property, and under which conditions does it apply.
-The NAP has been criticized as circular reasoning and a rhetorical obfuscation of the coercive nature of right-libertarian property law enforcement because the principle redefines aggression in their own terms.
+The NAP also faces definitional issues regarding what is understood as forceful interference and property, and under which conditions it applies.
+The NAP has been criticized as circular reasoning and a rhetorical obfuscation of the coercive nature of propertarian/right-libertarian property law enforcement because the principle redefines aggression in their own terms.

+Philosopher Jason Brennan has written a critique citing Walter Block's definition of the non-aggression principle, arguing that the words alone do not seem to provide libertarians with a clear argument for freedom:

+Brennan argued that the non-aggression principle is a simple moral slogan and therefore difficult to persuade people.
+He pointed out that this principle can be interpreted in various ways depending on how the concepts of ownership and rights implied in it are defined, and that it is actually used in various ways among people in reality.
+Therefore, he argued that it is difficult to function as a clear guideline or implementation strategy for realizing an ideal liberty society.